Ao. Univ. Prof. Dr.

 Physics.
 Currently I am Associate Professor at the Institute of Physics

 in Graz.
-Since 2006 I am Associated Editor of the European Physical
+From 2006 to 2016 I have been Associated Editor of the European Physical

 The research of my